jonburdon/how-python-talks-to-data/README.md

 echo '*.sql' >> .gitignore

+### Using a cursor

 - Created cursor and then use the cursor to execute queries.
 - Use for to print rows
 - Depending on type of cursor used, result can be a Tuple or a Dictionary etc.
+- pymysql.cursors.DictCursor cursor type will return data as a Dictionary

+### Creating a blank table

+import datetime in mysql-from-python.py

+        cursor.execute(""" CREATE TABLE IF NOT EXISTS
+                       Friends(name char(20), age int, DOB datetime); """)

+(Go to terminal, mysql to verify new table exists)

+## Inserting data into a table

+Create tuple for readability.
+See line 16: row = ("Bob", 21, "1990-02-06 23:04:56")

+cursor.execute("INSERT INTO Friends VALUES (%s, %s, %s);", row)

+connection.commit()

+Run new py file from terminal.
+Use mysql command line to verify Bob row has been added.